-Relocating to New York is both a huge adventure and stressful occasion.
+Relocating to New York is both a huge adventure and a stressful occasion.
 Regardless of whether you’ve lived in NYC for years or are just moving here, moving is not for the faint of heart.
-There are a lot of steps to take and you’ll also find that you might need to spend a lot more money than you might expect.
+There are a lot of steps to take, and you’ll also find that you might need to spend a lot more money than you might expect.

 Before you jump headfirst into a move, you should take some time to plan out exactly what you will need to move.
-That includes things like professional NYC movers or a rental truck and packing materials as well as security deposit for your new apartment and new furniture or decorations for your home.
+That includes things like professional NYC movers or a rental truck and packing materials, as well as a security deposit for your new apartment and new furniture or decorations for your home.

 How Much Do Movers Cost?

-Many people think hiring professional movers would cost a lot of money and that’s not always the case.
-Still, if you have an incredibly tight budget (say under $100) then your best bet is to rent a truck and do everything yourself.
+Many people think hiring professional movers would cost a lot of money, and that’s not always the case.
+Still, if you have an incredibly tight budget (say under $100), then your best bet is to rent a truck and do everything yourself.
 However, if you have some money to spare, you’ll be saving yourself a lot of work and pain by hiring NYC movers.

 So how much do movers actually cost?
 It depends on what you need them for.
-For basic moves, you can expect to pay anywhere between $200-$500 for a one bedroom apartment.
+For basic moves, you can expect to pay anywhere between $200-$500 for a one-bedroom apartment.
 The price changes based on how long the movers are on the clock.
 The more stuff you have, the more expensive it will be.
 It’s one of the many reasons why it’s a good idea to declutter your apartment first before moving.
-Not only do you reduce the time the movers need to spend on loading and unloading your belongings, if you can sell some items you’ll have a little extra money for your budget.
+Not only do you reduce the time the movers need to spend on loading and unloading your belongings, but if you can sell some items, you’ll have a little extra money for your budget.

 Your Moving Budget